 The Market has very limited powered sites available.
 For information, please contact The Co-Ordinator prior to application and payment.

-If available, Extension leads must be covered to prevent trip hazards.
+If available, extension leads must be covered to prevent trip hazards.

 If available, all powered equipment must be tested and tagged by the stallholder.